 This torque wrench weighs 4 pounds, it’s 17 inches long, 1.5 inches wide.
 The batteries it uses are lithium ion, and they are included.

-- Definitely a smaller torque wrench for smaller jobs (4-99 ft-lbs)
+- Cons: It’s a smaller torque wrench for smaller jobs (4-99 ft-lbs)

 If you ask professionals which torque wrench is legendary in their circles, they will tell you about this CDI model.
 Its durability and quality are noted among mechanics.
 Although this is not officially a premium product, it is highly respected for the accuracy it offers.
 Lightweight and large, this torque wrench is something you can set quickly and use rather easily.